 Read more about which compatibility between boots and bindings in this guide: "Buying bindings"

 Cross country ski boots Classic

 Cross country ski boots in this category are designed for both experienced and novice skiers.
 For beginners, the focus should be on keeping your feet warm with a thicker liner, together with choosing boots providing support around the heel and ankles.
 This boot type is good for the annual winter holiday or for first-time runners at the Vasaloppet contest.

 Classic cross country ski boots for the more experienced skiers are often lighter in weight compared to boots for beginners.
 They come with a thinner liner so that the boots are not as hot but in return lighter in weight and created with a stiffer heel counter, which gives even more power transfer.

 Cross country ski boots (and -ski) for skate style are designed differently compared to classic gear.
 The reason for this is, that the movement pattern in skate skiing is very different from classic skiing.
 In skate, the ankles are significantly more loaded.
 Therefore, skate boots are designed with a more rigid and higher ankle brace, which can be made of either plastic or carbon.

-In addition, skate boots differ from classic cross country ski boots in that they have a stiff sole.
+Also, skate boots differ from classic cross country ski boots in that they have a stiff sole.
 This means that you can kick off with the entire sole, where you in classic style kicks off with only the forefoot.
-Through this you gain more power in your kick.
+Through this, you gain more power in your kick.